 For millions of years the elements have sculpted the Drakensberg Mountains into what they are today.
 While many mountains are the result of a shift in tectonic plates along the Earth's surface, the Drakensberg escarpment is actually the product of erosion.

-The original African Plateau was cut down by wind and water over millennia, which created the interesting formations of the Drakensberg.
+The original African Plateau was cut down by wind and water over millennia.
+Thus creating the interesting formations of the Drakensberg.

 The lower layers of the mountain range consist of sandstone, which is the deposit of a great lake that once dominated southern Africa.
-A thick layer of basalt caps the range, resulting in the distinctive steep cliffs and pinnacles of the Drakensberg.
+A thick layer of basalt caps the range.
+This results in the distinctive steep cliffs and pinnacles of the Drakensberg.

 The Drakensberg Mountains are one of two mountain ranges to have resulted from this interesting geological process, making it a truly extraordinary formation.